 Eliza is a photographer, activist, speaker, creator, curator and podcast host.
 She is most widely known as the founder of Cheer Up Luv.

 Eliza initially launched 'Cheer Up Luv' as a photography-first social campaign to retell the stories of sexual harassment and assault survivors.
-The series has developed into a globally renowned brand, with a successful podcast and newsletter that facilitates discussions about feminism, misogyny, and everyday sexism.
+The series has developed into a globally renowned brand, with a successful podcast and newsletter that facilitates discussions around feminism, misogyny, and everyday sexism.
+On social media, Eliza is known for crafting well-researched content formats to engage her audience in conversation, and amplifying marginalised voices.
+She provides endless insights and resources that break down topics into relatable and accessible content which frequently goes viral.

 In 2022, alongside artist and illustrator Bee Illustrates, Eliza co-created Hysterical, a yearly group exhibition and event series running throughout Women's History Month.
 The event platforms many women and non-binary artists reclaiming the term ‘hysterical’, and using their voices for change.
+Following their debut's massive success, they returned in 2023 with Hysterical: A Celebration of Subversive Art, an event described by the Evening Standard as 'an intimate and cathartic exploration of misogyny.'

 Eliza continues to initiate critical discussions surrounding misogyny and the treatment of women across different spaces and environments.
 She uses her online platform, public speaking opportunities, and workshops to inform, educate and inspire history-defining positive action.